NirupamaJanapati/Insight-Health/README.md

-Android app that help users to track their calorie intake by scanning the food item or selecting item from the predefined product database.
-It also has the feature to calculate body mass index (BMI), watch motivational videos and pictures to stay fit.
+* Helps users to track their calorie intake by scanning the barcode of food items, which looksup for it in a product database, called UPC. * Includes features such as calculate body mass index (BMI), play videos and view images to stay movitated to acheive fitness.

 ![image](https://cloud.githubusercontent.com/assets/14239507/17839607/14a77bb8-67a2-11e6-898f-69a3e5228493.png)